 An interesting exception to these results was RA; in this case, a hospital admission for RA seemed to protect against Alzheimer’s disease.
 The researchers believe that this might be due to the nonsteroidal anti-inflammatory drugs often taken by individuals with RA, such as aspirin and paracetamol.
-These medications have previously been shown to reduce Alzheimer’s risk.
+These medications have

 “If our findings are confirmed in other studies, clinicians and epidemiologists will wish to know that some people with some autoimmune diseases have an elevated risk of dementia.”